• Free shipping on all orders

 When Your Dog Is Recovering

-While your dog is recovering from an incision, they should not lick the site.
+While your dog is recovering from an incision, they should not be able to reach the site to lick it or bite it.
 This can be achieved by using a cone or a comfy collar to keep your dog away from the area.
 Lipoma removal surgery usually doesn’t come with many side effects, but the skin may become irritated or inflamed, so keep an eye on the area to ensure that it doesn’t progress into an infection.

 Divider 7